nf-core/mag/docs/output.md

 ### Filtlong and porechop

 The pipeline uses filtlong and porechop to perform quality control of the long reads that are eventually provided with the `--manifest` option.

+No direct host read removal is performed for long reads.
+However, since within this pipeline filtlong uses a read quality based on k-mer matches to the already filtered short reads, reads not overlapping those short reads might be discarded.
+The lower the parameter `--longreads_length_weight`, the higher the impact of the read qualities for filtering.
+For further documentation see the [filtlong online documentation](https://github.com/rrwick/Filtlong).

 **Output directory: `results/QC_longreads/NanoPlot_${sample_name}`**